ncatlab/nlab-content/pages/6/3/9/8/8936/content.md

 Uniqueness of identity proofs is a [[axiom of set truncation]], and turns the type theory into a [[set-level type theory]].
 Judgmental uniqueness of identity proofs holds in [[XTT]], where it follows from [[boundary separation]].

-### Uniqueness of identity proofs for heterogeneous identity types
+### Uniqueness of identity proofs for indexed heterogeneous identity types

-There is also a notion of uniqueness of identity proofs for [[heterogeneous identity types]], which is given by the following rule:
+There is also a notion of uniqueness of identity proofs for [[indexed heterogeneous identity types]] over a type $B$, which is given by the following rule:

-* Judgmental uniqueness of identity proofs for heterogeneous identity types:
+* Judgmental uniqueness of identity proofs for indexed heterogeneous identity types:
 $$\frac{
     \begin{array}{l}
       \Gamma \vdash A \; \mathrm{type} \quad \Gamma \vdash B \; \mathrm{type} \\